The Caves of Steel: Plot

 A faction of Spacers have come to the realization that Spacer culture is effete, stagnating due to negative population growth and excessive longevity.
 Their solution is to encourage further space exploration and colonization by Earthmen in concert with robots.
 However, Earthmen would first need to overcome their irrational antagonism toward robots.
 To this end, the faction have established habitations on Earth through which they hope to introduce humanoid robots to Earth.

-New York City Police Commissioner Julius Enderby is secretly a member of the Medievalists, a subversive anti-robot group which pines for the 'olden days' where men did not live in the 'caves of steel'.
-He uses his position to engineer meetings with Spacer Dr. Sarton under the guise of further cooperation, but he actually intends to destroy R. Daneel - who lives with and resembles Dr. Sarton.
-Enderby orders R. Sammy to bring a blaster through the unmonitored 'open air' (something that no Earthman could countenance), but in the heat of the moment Enderby drops his glasses and fails to distinguish between the human and robot, accidentally shooting the human.
-Knowing that Baley's wife is also a Medievalist, he assigns Baley to the case, working with R. Daneel who represents the Spacers, and spreads a rumour about humanoid robots amongst the subversives to throw suspicion on Baley when Enderby later destroys R. Sammy with radiation.
-Daneel rules out Enderby as the murderer as his brain patterns show him incapable of deliberately killing.

-The novel follows Baley and Olivaw as Baley begins to suspect Olivaw but is proved wrong twice.
-Olivaw gradually learns more about Earth humans and starts to display curiosity about aspects of human behaviour and Earth technology.
-As part of the investigation, Baley makes a visit to Spacetown where he meets with Dr. Fastolfe, who injects him with a mildly suggestive drug while speaking about the relative merits and shortcomings of Earth and Spacer society.
+Officer Elijah Baley starts working with R. (robot) Olivaw, whom he distrusts on the basis of being an android.
+Olivaw gradually learns more about Earth humans and displays curiosity about aspects of local behaviour and technology.
+While investigating the murder of Spacer Dr. Sarton, Baley makes a visit to Spacetown and meets with Dr. Fastolfe, who injects him with a suggestive drug while speaking about the relative merits and shortcomings of Earth and Spacer society.
 Baley is converted to the cause of spreading humanity throughout the galaxy.
 Although the Spacers deem Baley inadequate to convert enough Earthmen, they find their target when Baley arrests Clousarr on suspicion of inciting a riot and Olivaw provides him with suggestive statements.
-Their job accomplished, the Spacers make plans to leave Earth as their continued presence would be to the detriment of their cause; they accept Dr. Sarton's unsolved death as a necessary sacrifice.
+Their job accomplished, the Spacers make plans to leave Earth as their continued presence would be to the detriment of their cause; they accept Sarton's unsolved death as a necessary sacrifice.
 This leaves Baley with ninety minutes to find the killer, which he is convinced will also clear him of the destruction of R. Sammy.